 One of my favorite low-cost products to utilize for in-house glute, leg and arm workouts are resistance bands.
-They are also super easy to pack and whip out in a small space (like a hotel room).
+They are also super easy to pack and whip out in a small space (like a hotel room or a studio apartment).
 Resistance bands are a great workout tool not only because they’re super affordable, transportable and versatile, but because they can help target larger muscles as well as smaller stabilizing muscles.
-Plus, research shows that engaging in elastic band resistance training improves balance, gait function and flexibility, and may induce greater neuromuscular fatigue than exercises with isometric contractions.
+Plus, research shows that engaging in elastic band resistance training improves balance, gait function and flexibility and may induce greater neuromuscular fatigue than exercises with isometric contractions.
 An elastic resistance band workout is useful for workout newbies and workout buffs alike.

-To start, we recommend the lowest strength band, and in our band pack this was the color green.
+To start, we recommend the lowest strength band.
 But if you have been incorporating strength training into your routine regularly, you may be able to use a heavier resistance.
 To determine what that will be, perform a few of the exercises with different bands to find the one that you can stretch completely to the end of a move.
-For example: when performing a bicep curl, you are able to completely contract your arm and hold for a moment before lowering back to the starting position.
+For example, when performing a bicep curl, you are able to completely contract your arm and hold for a moment before lowering back to the starting position.
 (If the resistance of the band is too much for you to control and your arm is pulled back down in the other direction, the band is too heavy.)

-The lightest band in the pack is approximately the equivalent of a 5-pound dumbbell when stretched fully.
-However, what makes bands different than dumbbells is that the tension remains on the muscles during the entire exercise, whereas with dumbbells there is a part of the exercise where the muscle is not working.
-(For example, a bicep curl with band uses the bicep on the way up and way down; a bicep curl with dumbbell uses the bicep on the curl up and barely on the way down.)
+The lightest band in the aforementioned Fit Simplify set is approximately the equivalent of a 5-pound dumbbell when stretched fully.
+However, what makes bands different from dumbbells is that the tension remains on the muscles during the entire exercise, whereas with dumbbells there is a part of the exercise where the muscle is not working.
+For example, a bicep curl with a band uses the bicep on the way up and way down, while a bicep curl with a dumbbell uses the bicep on the curl up and barely on the way down.

 We’re breaking down the exercises into four categories: